 Kalamazoo has consolidated a 354km2 tenement package in the Pilbara which is highly prospective for hard-rock lithium deposits.
 The package includes three projects – Marble Bar, DOM’s Hill and Pear Creek – where Kalamazoo has identified significant pegmatite-hosted lithium mineralisation potential.

 In Victoria, Kalamazoo has established the largest exploration landholding in the southern section of the Central Victoria Goldfields.
 Kalamazoo’s acquisition of the 1,609km2 Mt Piper Gold Project from Coda Minerals, completed in September 2022, increased the Company’s holding in Victoria to 2,006km2.
 The Victorian portfolio also includes the Castlemaine Gold Project (covering almost all the historical Castlemaine Goldfields), the South Muckleford Project, the Tarnagulla Project and the Myrtle Project.

-The Victorian assets include the Castlemaine gold project, which cover almost all the historical Castlemaine Goldfields, the South Muckleford project and the Tarnagulla project.
-The project areas are located approximately 100 kilometres northwest of Melbourne and are well serviced by a network of roads, railway and air services.
-The project area lies within easy distance of the major regional population centres of Ballarat and Bendigo.
-It consists of two granted exploration licences and two exploration licence applications.
-Castlemaine was one of the richest gold fields in Victoria, having produced 5.6 million ounces from both alluvial and underground sources.
+The Victorian project areas are located approximately 100km northwest of Melbourne and are well serviced by a network of roads, railway and air services.
+These assets lie within easy distance of the major regional population centres of Ballarat and Bendigo.
+Castlemaine was historically one of the richest goldfields in Victoria, having produced 5.6Moz from both alluvial and underground sources.
 The Castlemaine Goldfield is a north trending mineralised zone approximately 10km long and 4km wide, located within the highly mineralised Bendigo-Ballarat zone of the Lachlan Fold Belt.

 Kalamazoo’s Project Locations